smwillson/arcadeGame/README.md

 # Core functionality

-# Enemy Core functionality
+#### Enemy Core functionality

 1. update : updates the enemies' x-axis movement on the canvas, also checks for collisions.

 2. render : renders all the enemies on the canvas, also calculates the length and width of the sprites, which is during collision calculations.

 3. createEnemySprites : creates an array of enemy sprites.

 4. checkIfOutOfBoundsEnemy : checks if the enemy is out of the canvas boundary.

 5. rateOfMovement : assigns a random speed to the sprite.

 6. reset: resets the position of the enemy sprite on the canvas.

- #Player Core functionality
+ #### Player Core functionality

-1. update : updates the movement of the player sprite on the canvas, also check if the player reached water i.e won and displays alert message.
+1. update : updates the movement of the player sprite on the canvas, also check if the player reached water i.e. won and displays alert message.

 2. render : renders the player on the canvas, also calculates the length and width of the sprite, which is used to check for collisions.